Ritualising the journey to motherhood

 Closing the Bones is a deeply nurturing postpartum ritual that honours the profound transition into motherhood.
 The word ritual comes from the Sanskrit ṛta, meaning to create stability during times of change.

 When a baby is born, a mother is born too.
-Closing the Bones offers a way to witness, honour, and gently integrate this seismic life transition.
+Closing the Bones offers a space to be held, witnessed and celebrated on your unique journey.

-The ritual centres on a gentle pelvic massage, followed by relaxation and full-body wrapping using handwoven scarves (rebozos).
-I am trained in a practice that blends Ecuadorian and Mexican traditions, drawing on wisdom that has supported mothers for generations.
+The ritual centres on a gentle pelvic massage, followed by relaxation and full-body wrapping using rebozos (handwoven scarves).
+I'm trained in a practice that blends Ecuadorian and Mexican traditions, drawing on wisdom that has supported mothers for generations.

-While postpartum massage and wrapping are less common in Europe today, they remain an essential part of postnatal care in many cultures around the world.
-There is even historical evidence of similar practices being used in the UK in the early 1900s.
+While postpartum massage and wrapping are less common in Europe, they remain an essential part of postnatal care in many cultures around the world.
+There is even evidence of similar practices being used in the UK in the early 1900s.

 There is no “right” time for Closing the Bones — only what feels right for you.